Epimodev/loti-request/README.md

 callback when request failed, can be usefull to display an error message.
 `params` are request parameters used by `fetch` call, the list of parameters are listed in `useFetch` options documentation.
 > `statusCode` param was added in v0.5.0

+- **preventRequest** `(optional) boolean`
+when true, no request will be send.
+It make possible to have conditional useFetch.
+for example we can add a condition to send request only when a search input has more than 3 characters.
+if `preventRequest` become true during loading, the loading request will be abort.

 ### Returned values :
 - **status** `'LOADING' | 'FAILED' | 'SUCCESS'`